azarketa/Thermodynamics-theoretical-pills/source/Magnitudes_and_properties.md

 From the **macroscopic** standpoint, temperature is a **state variable** that indicates the degree of thermal equilibrium between systems.

-:::{admonition} Important: Intensive nature of temperature
+:::{admonition} Important: intensive nature of temperature
 :class: warning
 Unlike extensive quantities such as mass or energy, **temperature is an intensive property** — it does not add up.
 Combining two bodies of water at $100\ ^\circ\text{C}$ does not yield $200\ ^\circ\text{C}$;